 Judges 13:2-7, 24-25a

-But they (Zechariah and Elizabeth) had no child, because Elizabeth was barren and both were advanced in years.
-Luke 1:7
+"Both were righteous in the eyes of God, observing all the commandments and ordinances of the Lord blamelessly.
+But they had no child, because Elizabeth was barren and both were advanced in years."

 Fr.
 Clemente Barrón, C.P. is a member of Immaculate Conception Community in Chicago, Illinois.